JangMC/NoSQL/README.md

 Included in this anaysis is:
-- NoSQL database Egnine (ElasticSearch) for indexing and data retrieval of Chicago Food Inspections
+- NoSQL database Engine (ElasticSearch) for indexing and data retrieval of Chicago Food Inspections
 - HeatMap to plot the children facilties that failed Chicago Food Inspections